JHU-PL-Lab/www-fpse/lecture/coding_guidelines.md

 ### Put big ideas first
 * Use expression structure to emphasize the main idea. **The semantic center of an expression should draw the reader's eyes.**
 * Use pipelines with `|>` when the sequence of transformations is itself the important idea.
 * Pipelines are a poor fit for code with branching, shared intermediates, or one dominant operation.
-If the reader has to ride the pipeline until the last stop in order to discover the destination, then the expression is probably backwards.
 * A `let`-binding can separate data preparation from the important operation; `@@` can help put that operation front and center.
 Small pipelines are often still useful for preparing arguments.

 ## Specific suggestions